JulieKeisler/DRAGON/docs/source/Search_Space/index.rst

 Presentation
 =============================

-The search space design is based on an abstract class called *Variable*, originally proposed within an hyper-parameters optimization package called `zellij <https://zellij.readthedocs.io/en/latest/>`_.
+The search space design is based on an abstract class called *Variable*, originally proposed within an hyperparameters optimization package called `zellij <https://zellij.readthedocs.io/en/latest/>`_.
 A variable should implements a *random* method detailing how to create a random value and an *isconstant* method specifying if the variable is a constant or not.
 A variable can take *Addons* to implement additional features such as the `Search Operators <../Search_Operators/index.rst>`_.
 The search space is made of base and composed variables to create more or less complex search spaces.